fico-xpress/xpress-dockerfiles/Readme.md

                                 - interfaces      install the FICO Xpress Optimizer interfaces
                                 - dev-components  install the FICO Xpress developer libraries and headers
+                                - examples        install the Examples
+                                - xpnll           install the Web Licensing Library
-                                - examples        install the Examples defaults to minimal install
+                                - insight-cli     install the FICO Xpress Insight commandline interface defaults to minimal install
 ```
 By adding 'kalis' in the list of components, the user accepts the Kalis license in 'kalis_license.txt' in the installation tarball.

+> [!CAUTION]
+> In Xpress 9.6 the Web Licensing Library is not part of the `full` installation.

+> [!TIP]
+> To have the `full` Xpress installation together with Web Licensing Library, add all above components together with `xpnll` as a coma separated string.

+> [!IMPORTANT]
+> The Web Licensing Library will be part of the `full` installation starting Xpress 9.7.

 FICO Xpress will be installed into ```/opt/xpressmp```.